 Q: If I am married, do I have to apply with my spouse?

 A: If you are legally married you must apply with your spouse because Florida is a "community property" state.
 If you are seperated you will need to finalize a divorce before closing on your home.

-Q: I have income such as food stamps, social security, or disability.
+Q: I have income such as social security and or disability.
 Does Habitat Count that?

-A: To be accepted into our program you must demostrate income within our guidelines but we count unearned as well as earned income; we will combine all sources of applicant(s) income to determine the household income total.
+A: To be accepted into our program you must demostrate income within our guidelines; we will combine all sources of applicant(s) income to determine the household income total.
 If you are retired or do not work, you must still have an income within our income guidelines.

 Q: What if I need or want to sell my house?